Privacy at Telstra

-- Billing and Credit Information related to your financial relationship with us, such as your payment history, your credit history, and your service history.
+- Financial and Credit Information related to your financial relationship with us, such as your income details, payment history, your credit history and your service history.
 For more details, see the section on Credit Reporting below.

 - Information about how you use your products and services such as:

-- How you use our internet services, such as information about websites visited
+- How you use our services to access the internet, such as information about websites visited

-- Your location when you are using our products and services
+- Your location or the location of your devices when you are using our products and services

-- Information that allows us to identify you for verification purposes including biometric information like your fingerprints and voice patterns
+- Information that allows us to identify you for verification purposes including, when you have given us permission to do so, biometric information like your fingerprints and voice patterns.

 How we collect your information